amilbcahat/LeetCode-Answers/README.md

 4. Gas Station -> Greeding , Eliminate Wrong cases , Then look for the Unique SOlution and use Kadane's Algo
 5. Candy -> Prefix and Postfix Logic
 6. Trapping Rain Water -> Two Pointer O(1) memory leftMax , rightMax on ends , leftMax of heights so far in O(n) memory.
+7. Roman to Integer -> Do as told